romjacket/RJ_LinkRunner/readme.md

 The Left-Analog stick held right is the Tab-key.
 ```
 ## Launching Games

+It is best if you set the RJ_LinkRunner.exe, antimicro.exe and xpadder.exe to run as the administrator.

 During gameplay you may add additional joysticks and save a profile for them.
 Any additional joystick profiles found within the game's jacket will be saved and reloaded for player 2, prioritizing the default profile-name (**Game Jacket_2.gamecontroller.amgp**, and other "player 2" monikers.)